The

 1. Move It

 We all know the benefits of exercise.
 An initial consultation can help you determine whether you need cardio vs. strength-training; yoga and Qi-Gong, vs. running and spinning.
 Everyone needs different things, and even that changes over time.
 But to me, exercise is about more than fat and calories burned.
 Its about taking the time to prioritize my body.
 To tell my body, "I love you and I am going to dedicate this hour (or 15 minutes, or even 5 minutes) entirely to you."
+Every relationship thrives with a little attention, and your relationship with your body is no different.

 2. Affirm It